 Make this the night before for a decadent breakfast or mid-day snack.
 Or prep it in the morning for a hands-off, simple dessert to unwind from the day.

 You can’t go wrong either way!
-And, it lasts for a couple days in the fridge, if you can resist sneaking spoonfuls that long.
+And it lasts for a couple of days in the fridge – if you can resist sneaking spoonfuls that long.